foben/site/content/posts/open-source-virtual-background.md

 })();
 {{< /titledcode >}}

-To get the mask from our webcam script we can use the following python:
+We can use [numpy] and [requests] to convert a frame to a mask from our python script with the following method:
 ```python
 def get_mask(frame, bodypix_url='http://localhost:9000'):
     _, data = cv2.imencode(".jpg", frame)